Queue management system Slurm #

 or--partition=queue

 The execution queue for the job.
-Several queues are available, the default one isx8core
+The default queue isnormal

 .-n N